pwwang/diot/README.md

 movie_diot.movies.Spaceballs.stars[0].name
 # 'Mel Brooks'

-# Different as box, you have to use Diot
+# Different as box, you have to use Diot for new data in a list
 movie_diot.movies.Spaceballs.stars.append(
 	Diot({"name": "Bill Pullman", "imdb": "nm0000597", "role": "Lone Starr"})) movie_diot.movies.Spaceballs.stars[-1].role